pcrease/latlngtotimezone/README.md

 - The Java Topology Suite is used to build an rtree index to speed up queries, and perform geometric operations

+NOTE : the admin boundary data have been simplified using topojson with 0.4 preservation parameter, and converted back to shapefile.
+This could result in small imprecisions.
+To use your own data source, just add a shapefile boundary to the tz_data folder and alter the reference to the filename found in the TimeZoneGeoTool.java

+command to simplify used was = (topojson --cartesian -p --simplify-proportion 0.4 -o output.json tz.shp)

 TODO: